redhat-developer/intellij-kubernetes/README.md

 #### Diff

-The editor allows to you to compare its content with the resource on the cluster.
+The editor allows you to compare the local content with the resource content on the cluster.
 The toolbar holds an action that opens up a fully editable diff that highlights the differences.

 ![editor toolbar diff](images/editor-toolbar-diff.png)